window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'AW-11076792075');

 In part 2 of this 2-part series, we discuss different weaning methods.
 In part 1, we discussed what weaning is and when it occurs.

 Once kittens have started sampling the queen’s food, the process of offering them solid food can begin.
-NOTE: When the queen is available, kittens may comfort nurse, but not actually get all […]
+NOTE: When the queen is available, kittens may comfort nurse, but not […]

 Celebrating Mini Panthers: National Black Cat Day